mina-tang/RecipeForSuccess/about.md

 ---
 layout: page
-title: About me
+title: About the project
-subtitle: Why you'd want to go on a date with me
+subtitle: Applied Data Analysis (CS-401), EPFL, 2024
 ---

 My name is Inigo Montoya.
 I have the following qualities: